Natixis Predicts 2019 to be Good Year for Gold

 Goldman analysts noted that strong central bank bullion demand remains a key component of the gold market, especially since some countries have returned to buying after years of absence.
 The team also touched upon the overwhelming bearishness by large speculators, calling it unsustainable and predicting a reversal as the dollar traces back.

 Goldman advised investors to assume a long position on gold since the bank expects commodities to be thrust back into the limelight and revalued.
 Until this happens, the analysts noted that current precious metals prices make for a very attractive entry point.
-Goldman’s team is likewise optimistic on palladium, calling for it to outperform platinum in the near future due to supply-and-demand dynamics.federal reserve, goldman sachs
+Goldman’s team is likewise optimistic on palladium, calling for it to outperform platinum in the near future due to supply-and-demand dynamics.Featured, federal reserve, goldman sachs